Buddhism in Brazil: Theravada Buddhism

-Today, there's a monastery affiliated to Ajahn Chah lineage, under guidance of Ajahn Mudito, whose name is Suddhavāri monastery, located in São Lourenço, Minas Gerais.
+Today, there's a monastery affiliated to Ajahn Chah lineage, under guidance of Ajahn Mudito, named Suddhavāri monastery, located in São Lourenço, Minas Gerais.

 Vajrayana Buddhism

 All four major schools of Vajrayana Buddhism, Nyingma, Gelug, Sakya and Kagyu schools, maintain active centers in Brazil.
 Chagdud Tulku Rinpoche relocated the headquarters of his international organization to Três Coroas in Rio Grande do Sul State where he spent the last few years of his life.
 The 14th Dalai Lama visited Brazil in 2006.

 Contemporary Buddhism

 Although Brazil remains a largely Christian country, Buddhism has a growing presence in Brazil.
 There is considerable online activity and dialogue amongst Brazilian Buddhists, with a number of websites and online groups; there are, for example, Facebook groups dedicated for discussion and clarifying doubts about Buddhism and Buddhist teachings.

 The activities of Buddhist groups are however a bit restricted due to the linguistic geography of Brazil - since it is a non-Spanish speaking country in Latin America.
 This limits the cross-boundary activities typical of the Buddhist organisations active in other countries.

 The State government of Espírito Santo has implemented a special training programme for military police to attend zen courses at the Mosteiro Zen Morro da Vargem.